Hady Camara

-Hady Camara (born 17 January 2002) is a French professional footballer who plays as a defender for Ligue 2 club Guingamp.
+Hady Camara (born 17 January 2002) is a French professional footballer who plays as a defender for Belgian Challenger Pro League club Seraing.

 Career

 Camara is a youth product of Paris 13 Atletico, and moved to Guingamp's youth academy in 2018.
 He began his career with their reserves in 2020.
 On 11 June 2020, he signed his first professional contract with Guingamp for 2 years.

+On 17 July 2025, Camara signed one-season contract with Seraing.

 International career

 Born in France, Camara is of Senegalese descent.
 He was called up to the France U20s in September 2021, making 2 appearances.